Edna Steele, Advisor

 Both GPA and MCAT scores are critical but are not the only determinants for admission to medical school.
-Pre-Med students must complete the minimum science course work by the end of her junior year to prepare for medical school and the MCAT exam in April.
-Courses at Converse College that fulfill these requirements are:
+Pre-Med students must complete the minimum science course work by the end of their junior year to prepare for medical school and the MCAT exam in April.
+Courses at Converse that fulfill these requirements are:

 |Inorganic Chemistry (CHM 190 and CHM 310)||8 hours|

 |Quantitative Analysis (CHM 251)||4 hours|

 |Biochemistry (CHM 415)||4 hours|

 |Mathematics (Algebra & Calculus)||6 hours|

 The MCAT is a standardized test of general knowledge of science courses and comprehensive skills in reading and writing.
 To do well on these tests, students must have analytic skills and problem-solving ability.
 Information about registration, test dates and exam related questions can be obtained from the MCAT website.

 Active participation in health-related activities through Internships, volunteering or working in health clinics or shadowing doctors is also highly recommended.
 Such activities will help the applicant gain clinical experience and social responsibility.
 It will also help students determine if this type of career is the right path for them.
 Honors classes, independent study and research work are also taken into consideration in the admission process.
 They demonstrate scholarly, in-depth, and lifelong learning skills.

 Early application to medical schools is important.
 Information on application deadlines and application forms can be obtained at the following websites: